Form Runner JavaScript API

 to the value "Hello!":

-For single selection controls, you pass the index of the value to select, either as a string or as a number:
+For single selection controls, pass the index of the item to select:

-For multiple selection controls, you pass a space-separated string of indexes:
+For multiple selection controls, pass a space-separated string of item indexes:

 The following controls are supported: